anonymous-submitter0104/iclr-submission/README.md

 Our objective is to **open-source large-scale Indian multilingual datasets** to strengthen the **open-source AI ecosystem** and promote **data sovereignty within the Indic AI community**.

-All our pipelines are built entirely on **open-source models hosted on Hugging Face**, ensuring full transparency and reproducibility.
+All our pipelines are built entirely on **open-source models from Hugging Face**, ensuring full transparency and reproducibility.
 We **do not use any closed-source LLMs, VLMs, or proprietary AI systems** at any stage of data creation or processing — a deliberate choice to uphold **data sovereignty and ethical independence** in our work.

 If required, we are open to publishing benchmark comparisons against **closed-source or proprietary systems**.
 However, we have consciously chosen **not to use** such systems in our workflow.